Ethan-Lyc/Ethan-Lyc.github.io/index.md

 - Computer Network(A)

 ## University of California, Berkeley
-Summer Session, Data Science, Division of Computing, Data Science, and Society
-Jun 2021 - Aug 2021, Berkeley, CA
+CS61A,CS61B,CS70,Department of Electrical Engineering and Computer Sciences Dec 2021 - March 2022, Berkeley, CA
-GPA 4.0/4.0

 ## Professional Experience